acodega/macos/README.md

-# macosx
+# macos
-Scripts and misc for doing stuff in OS X
+Scripts and misc for doing stuff in OS X/macOS.
+Use with caution, compatibility with certain OS versions is not guaranteed.